Music in VIenna - statue of Johann Strauss

-A Music Lover’s Guide to Enjoying Vienna–The City of Music
+A Music Lover’s Guide to Enjoying Music in Vienna

-If you love classical music, you owe it to yourself to plan a trip to Vienna in Austria.
-For over 250 years, Vienna has celebrated and enjoyed its reputation as the City of Music.
+If you love music, you owe it to yourself to plan a trip to Vienna in Austria.
+For over 250 years, this great city has celebrated and enjoyed its reputation as the City of Music.
 And no wonder!

 Vienna and Music

-Hang out in the central square (Stephansplatz) near the imposing St. Stephen’s Cathedral.
-Within minutes, a young person dressed in 18th-century garb will hand you a flyer advertising classical music concerts.
+Hang out in the central square (Stephansplatz) near the imposing St. Stephen’s Cathedral, and within minutes, a young person dressed in 18th-century garb will hand you a flyer advertising the music concerts on offer.

 Go for a walk in any park and you’ll soon be snapping selfies in front of statues of composers.

-In the evening, wander the cobbled streets in central Vienna to hear snatches of music wafting into the soft air from several concert venues specializing in tourist-oriented programs usually dominated by the music of Mozart and Strauss.
+In the evening, wander the cobbled streets in the center of the city and you’ll hear snatches of melodies from chamber music and full orchestras wafting into the soft air from concert venues specializing in tourist-oriented programs usually dominated by the music of Mozart and Strauss.

 A Map of Musical Vienna